Small-town developer building tomorrow's tech

 I read a lot.
 Speculative fiction, mostly, alongside the technical papers and textbooks that interest me.
 Growing up in Tidewater, books were how I learned that other ways of organizing the world existed.

 Le Guin taught me that every system embeds values, whether it admits them or not.
 Butler showed me how power structures replicate themselves, even in new technologies.
-Gibson's reminder that "the future is already here, it's just not evenly distributed" feels different when you live in the unevenly-distributed part.
+Gibson's reminder that the future is already here, it's just not very evenly distributed

 This matters for engineering.
 When you've spent years thinking about how societies might work differently, questioning a system's assumptions becomes second nature.
 The same instinct that spots a flawed premise in a novel helps me find the unstated assumptions buried in a codebase.